Pinkerton/rgdb/README.md

 # rgdb
 :star: Seamless remote debugging with gdb for CS 225

+*I know this README looks super long, but it tries to explains everything.*

 ##Description##
 Sometimes the verison of gdb shipped with OSX isn't very helpful, and manually committing and pushing code to school workstations is slow.
 So, this script does it for you.